-Professional and business services took first place for new private sector jobs for July with 51 thousand more jobs.
-The professional and technical service sub sector added 15.9 thousand of the jobs, down from last month's increase.
-Management of companies barely changed while administration and support services including waste management added another 34.9 thousand jobs.
+Professional and business services took first place for a third month for new private sector jobs in September with 54 thousand more jobs.
+The professional and technical service sub sector added 18.9 thousand of the jobs.
+Management of companies added another 2.9 thousand while administration and support services including waste management added another 31.9 thousand jobs, up from last month.

 Among professional and technical services management and technical consulting services added 6.6 thousand jobs; computer systems and related services added another 4.8 thousand jobs, more than last month.
 The administrative and support services job gains totaled 31.9 thousand jobs, employment services had 17.7 thousand of the jobs; services to buildings and dwellings another 6.7 thousand.

 Health care added 29.8 thousand new jobs in September with job gains in all four sub sectors, but still not a good month for health care jobs.
 The growth rate in health care employment this month was 1.79 percent, below the long-term trend of 2.31 percent.
 Ambulatory care added 10.3 thousand of the new jobs, way down from last month; hospital jobs added 12 thousand, a bright spot for health care.
 Nursing and residential care added 3.4 thousand after remaining the same last month; social assistance added 4.1 thousand new jobs for September, a small increase because childcare services were down 3.5 thousand jobs.